surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

 By the way, if we hadn’t specified the `#[link(wasm_import_module = ...)]` attribute, the functions will be expected on the default `env` module.
-Just like you can change the name a function is exported with using `#[export_name = "..."]`, you can change the name the name a function is imported under by using `#[link_name = "..."]`.
+Also, just like you can change the name a function is exported with using `#[export_name = "..."]`, you can change the name the name a function is imported under by using `#[link_name = "..."]`.

 ### Higher-level types

-This section is purely informative and the result of me falling into a rabbit hole.
-You don’t need to know this stuff to make good use of Rust for WebAssembly!
-In fact, my recommendation is the opposite: Don’t deal with higher-level types yourself.
-Let battle-tested tools like [`wasm-bindgen`][wasm-bindgen] do it for you instead!
-Anyway...

 I said earlier that for functions at the module boundary, it is best to stick to value types that map cleanly to the data types that WebAssembly supports.
-But what _does_ happen with values that do not have an obvious counterpart?
-I investiged!
+Of course, the compiler does allow you to use higher-level types as function parameters and return values.
+What the compiler emits in those cases is defined in the [C ABI] (apart from [a bug][rustc wasm bug] where `rustc` currently doesn’t fully adhere to the C ABI).

-Sized types (like structs, enums, etc) are turned into a simple pointer.
-As a result, each parameter or return value that is a sized type will come out as a `i32`.
-The exception are Arrays and Tuples, which are both sized types, but are converted depending on whether a type uses more than 32 bits.
+Without going into too much detail, sized types (like structs, enums, etc) are turned into a simple pointer.
+Arrays and Tuples, which are both sized types, but are converted to a packed immediate valon whether a type uses more than 32 bits.
 That means that the data of types like `(u8, u8)` or `[u16; 2]` will be bitpacked into a single `i32` and passed as an immediate value.
 Bigger types like `(u32, u32)` or `[u8; 10]` will be passed as a pointer in the form of an `i32`, pointing at the first element.
 Things get even more confusing if we look at function return values: If you return an array type bigger than 32 bits, the function will get _no_ return value and instead will get an additional function parameter of type `i32`, which the function will use a pointer to a place to store the result.
 If a function returns a tuple, it will always turn into a function parameter, regardless of the tuple's size.

 Unsized types (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, are split into two values: One value is the pointer to the data, the other value is a pointer to a bit of metadata.
 In the case of a `str` or a slice, the metadata is the length of the data.
 In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementations.
 If you want to know more details about what a VTable in Rust looks like, I can recommend [this article][vtable] by Thomas Bächler.
 Function parameters that are unsized types are turned into _two_ parameters, one for each pointer.

-If a function has an unsized type as a return value, the function gets an addition function parameter in the first position.
-It's the callers responsibility to pass in a pointer where the function can store a “fat pointer”.
-A fat pointer is a tuple of two pointers, combining the the pointers for data and metadata into one data structure.

-> **Octowords:** While not often used, Rust does have `u128` and `i128` as types.
-Just like fat pointers, these 128-bit wide types are split into two separate `i64` values.

-As I said, this is not something you need to know to use Rust for WebAssembly.
-But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilizes.
-Additionally, the [WebAssembly multivalue proposal][multivalue] has landed, with means WebAssembly functions can return tuples of values.
-[Work to use it in Rust is on-going][rustc multivalue], but it should [drastically simplify][godbolt multivalue] the above.
+There is even more nuance to this, but unless you are trying to write the next wasm-bindgen, I would recommmend relying on existing tools rather than reinventing this wheel.

 ## Module size

 When deploying WebAssembly on the web, the size of the WebAssembly binary matters.
 Every byte needs to go over the network and through the browser’s WebAssembly compiler, so a smaller binary size means less time spent waiting for the user until the WebAssembly starts working.
 If we build our default project from above as a release build, we get a whopping 1.7MB of WebAssembly.
 That does not seem right for adding two numbers.

 > **Data sections:** Often, a good chunk of a WebAssembly module is made up of data sections.
 I.e. static data that gets copied to the linear memory at some point.
-Those sections don't need to be compiled and are fairly cheap, which is something to keep in mind when optimizing module startup time.
+Those sections don't need to be compiled and are fairly cheap, which is something to keep in mind when analyzing and optimizing module startup time.

 A quick way to inspect the innards of a WebAssembly module is `wasm-objdump`, provided by [wabt].
 By printing the headers of all sections using `-h` we get a nice summary: